The Ultimate Guide to Plant Medicine in San Diego

 Entheogenic Plant Medicines

 Entheogenic plants, also known as psychedelics, are known to induce altered states of consciousness, and can be used for a variety of purposes including personal growth, physical healing, and even self-exploration.
+If you are considering exploring plant medicines on your own, please first consult a qualified medical practitioner.

 Ayahuasca